beajoynes/netbox-evaluation/questions.md

 * Make 'select all' choice for object type in custom field

 * Explore project management tools for netbox
 * - create and assign tasks or actions
   - scheduling
   - project reports - extract data from netbox to Qlik for reporting

+* Can objects inherit fields ? such as site status changing, updates the status of the devices in the site

 # Post NetBox Onsite